 use more than when something can be counted: She bought more than 20 books; in general, over refers to spatial relationships: She jumped over the chair

-"W" is uppercase roman, not italic
+when referring to this university symbol, "W" is uppercase roman, not italic

 Muslim is preferred; see CMS 8.96